Employment at PHI

 PHI offers a broad array of career opportunities, in our administrative offices and through our many programs working in Oakland, across California and around the world.
 From administrative support to research scientist to IT professional, every position at the Public Health Institute helps contribute to building healthier, more equitable communities around the world.
 We encourage you to explore our career opportunities and look forward to working with you.

-The Public Health Institute has been named as one of the 50 “Best Nonprofits to Work For” by The NonProfit Times, each of the three times it has applied.
+The Public Health Institute has been named as one of the 50 “Best Nonprofits to Work For” by The NonProfit Times, each of the four times it has applied.
 PHI staff come to PHI—and they stay.
 The average tenure of a PHI employee is ten years.
 PHI provides employees with:

 - Competitive benefits: Affordable, comprehensive and competitive benefit packages, healthcare and dependent care flexible spending account plans, commuter benefits and more.

 - Wellness opportunities: Extensive work/life, financial and legal services from an employee assistance program, wellness fairs and challenges, weekly meditation and yoga sessions and more.

 - Retirement planning: PHI makes generous employer contributions to all eligible employee retirement plan accounts, offers a 403 (b) retirement plan with tax deferred and Roth options, and provides retirement planning and advising services.